List of Transformers film series cast and characters: KSI Drones

 The KSI Drones are the human-made Transformers that were commissioned by Attinger and built by KSI.
 They can change their forms on a molecular level, and are built with the metal extracted from the remains of dead Transformers.
 They were originally mindless drones remote-controlled by humans, but are granted autonomy by Galvatron, organizing them into a new Decepticon army.
 They fight in the battle of Hong Kong, but are destroyed by the Autobots, Cade Yeager, and the Dinobots.

-Galvatron

-Galvatron (voiced by Frank Welker) is a KSI prototype modeled after Optimus Prime, but corrupted and possessed by part of Megatron's mind who transforms into a black and grey 2014 Freightliner Argosy cab over truck.
-After Optimus Prime kills Lockdown, Galvatron escapes vowing to have his revenge.